Drone weight lifting capacity depends upon the following factors.

 It is clear from the above points that the use of efficient and quality components in a drone can massively improve the Payload capacity.

-Let’s discuss above factors in details,
+Let’s discuss the above factors in detail,

 1. Battery Capacity